ray-project/kuberay/ray-operator/README.md

 !!! note

-    For production use-cases, make sure to allocate sufficient resources for your Ray pods in production; it usually makes sense to run one large Ray pod per Kubernetes node.
+    For production use-cases, make sure to allocate sufficient resources for your Ray pods; it usually makes sense to run one large Ray pod per Kubernetes node.
     See [ray-cluster.complete.large.yaml](config/samples/ray-cluster.complete.large.yaml) and
     [ray-cluster.autoscaler.large.yaml](config/samples/ray-cluster.autoscaler.yaml) for guidance.
 The rest of the sample configs above are geared towards